Skip to content

 return brazecall;

 1. Send a test payload to the provided endpoint.
-Send data to Seen Platform to run your Journey, or send the payload directly to Braze with Postman or another similar service.
+You can send data to your Seen Platform project (publish the project first), or send a payload directly to Braze using Postman or a similar tool.

-2. Select Validate to ensure everything works as intended.
+2. Select Validate to verify the transformation works as expected.

 3. Select Save and Activate.